hal-lab-u-tokyo/OpenBNSL/README.md

 A Bayesian network is a powerful probabilistic model that represents conditional independence relationships among variables using directed acyclic graphs (DAGs).
 Learning the structure of a large Bayesian Network from data is computationally intensive, and optimization techniques, including parallelization, can significantly improve performance.

-This framework provides an environment where various BNSL techniques can be systematically and fairly compared, thus supporting the further advancement of Bayesian Network research.
+This framework provides an environment for systematically and fairly comparing various BNSL techniques, supporting the further advancement of Bayesian Network research.

-OpenBNSL offers:
-1. Core Library: Flexible implementations with multi-core and many-core parallelization
-2. Evaluation Suite: A standardized evaluation process for fair and reproducible comparison
-3. Experiment Environment: A Docker-based reproducible experimental environment

-Our framework ensures transparency by distributing the source code and evaluation procedures under the MIT License, demonstrating a strong commitment to the Open Science principle.

 | Component                       | Description                                                 |
 |---------------------------------|-------------------------------------------------------------|